everis-technology/ifgeekthen.Salesforce/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in [Project Name]
+about: Report a bug in ifgeekthen.Salesforce
 title: ''
 labels: kind/bug
 assignees: ''